ElenBhattarai/Battleship-with-AI/documentation/README.md

 We then were tasked with implementing new custom features of our own choice.

+These features were initially proposed in our [Required Engineering Artifact](REA.md) document.

 - Big Shot Modifier
     >Enables an attack that hits a `(3x3)` area of shots.